Alumnae Opportunities

 Who is eligible to be a Ritual Education Ambassador?

-Ritual Education Ambassadors should also be a member of one of the following: alumnae chapter, Life Loyal or the International Alumnae Association.
-Ritual Education Ambassador appointments are for one year with the option to reapply.
+Ritual Education Ambassador appointments are for two years with the option to reapply.
 This is not a Council position.

 Training Ambassador Program